 Another important example occurs in the formation of the di-electron, the electron pair (or Cooper pair), which we will describe below (in §4).
-Additional examples will be discussed in more detail in future work on the topic of the hierarchy of electron interactions.
-These include partial di-electron inclusion (PDI), linear spin bonding (LSB), parallel spin bonding (PSB), and the above-mentioned di-electron formation, termed total di-electron inclusion (TDI).
+Additional examples will be discussed in more detail in future work on the topic of electron interactions.[16]
+These spin interactions include partial di-electron inclusion (PDI), linear spin bonding (LSB), parallel spin bonding (PSB), and the above-mentioned di-electron formation, termed total di-electron inclusion (TDI).